Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 A consensus object makes a set of processes decide on a value.
 It has one operation: `propose` which returns a value.
 When a propose oepration returns, we say that the process decides.
 It has 3 properties:

-1. Aggreement - no two processes decide different values
+1. Aggreement: No two processes decide different values
-2. Validity - a decided value has to have been proposed by some process.
+2. Validity: A decided value has to have been proposed by some process.
-3. Termination - Every correct process eventually decides a value.
+3. Termination: Every correct process eventually decides a value.

 ### LA (FLP) Impossibility